 Alternatively, you can use this free template to from Pet FBI to create your poster: Lost Pet Poster Template***

-- Make index cards.
+- LEAVE INDEX CARDS WITH YOUR CONTACT INFO.
 Include the same information as your posters.
 Knock on every home in every direction from the site of where your pet disappeared.
 If nobody's home, leave the cards at each home or on cars.

-- Utilize Social Media.
+- USE THE POWER OF SOCIAL MEDIA.
 Social networks like Facebook & Twitter effectively expand your reach so that more people are aware about your lost pet.
-Local Facebook pages/groups where you can post information about your lost pet on Facebook:
+SEE HELPFUL RESOURCES SECTION BELOW for local Facebook pages.

 More helpful tips for the search for your lost pet: